bloomberg/chromium.bb/native_client_sdk/src/doc/cds2014/python.rst

 I would suggest you check out the HtmlDiff class and make use of the make_file member function.
 Note our goal is to create a full HTML diff, so the make_table function is insufficient.
-I would also suggest the splitlines function may come in handy.
+The splitlines function may also come in handy.

 You can test diff.py manually as you would in a normal UNIX environment.
 It can be run like this::

   ./diff.py before.txt after.txt out.html

-Once everything is working diff.html will contain an html diff.
+Once everything is working, diff.html will contain an html diff.
 After the initial `make` you can hit "Run" to test your changes.

 Now get to it, and good luck!